Skip to main content

 30–60 days

 Oral: Orally active and BBB-permeable in animal studies.
-No established human dosing.
+No established or validated human dosing.

-Subcutaneous Injection: Alternative route; doses extrapolated from preclinical data.
+Subcutaneous Injection: Alternative route; figures are extrapolated from preclinical work, not human data.

-Its oral bioavailability is a major advantage over most peptides, but optimal human dosing remains undetermined.
+Its reported oral bioavailability sets it apart from most peptides, but the optimal human dose, if any, remains undetermined.

 Side Effects & Safety